Floating Wind, By Royal Appointment: UK Edges Closer to Dedicated Tenders

 The industry is pretty much unified on how that success should be replicated for floating wind.

-“We'd like to see something like an ‘innovation pot’ within the CFD,” Rebecca Williams, head of policy and regulation at trade group RenewableUK told GTM.
-“That would enable that technology to undergo its journey towards commercialization and to see commercial-scale projects brought forward.”
+“We'd like to see something like an ‘innovation pot’ within the CFD,” Rebecca Williams, head of policy and regulation at trade group RenewableUK, told GTM.
+“That would enable that technology to undergo its journey toward commercialization and to see commercial-scale projects brought forward.”

 The Queen’s Speech was the second boost for floating wind in as many days.
 On Wednesday, officials in Scotland launched a long-term marine plan that increased its assessment on how much offshore wind could be accommodated in Scottish waters from 8 to 10 gigawatts.
 A delay in the publishing of the plan was holding up the next seabed leasing round in Scotland, which will include dedicated acreage for floating wind.

 Floating wind is currently limited to pilot projects as it stands.
-The largest planned project is Equinor’s Hywind Tampen install standing at 88 megawatts.
+The largest planned project is Equinor’s Hywind Tampen install, standing at 88 megawatts.

 Floating wind structures borrow a lot of engineering from oil and gas platforms.
 Williams pointed out that also makes the technology a good candidate to transition existing workers and supply chains from that sector into renewables.